Sumit19D/CI-CD-Pipeline-using-Jenkins-Docker-and-Kubernetes/README.md

 Before deploying this project, ensure the following tools and configurations are available on your system:

 1️⃣ Jenkins
-* Jenkins is used to implement the CI/CD pipeline for automated build and deployment.
+* Jenkins is required to implement the CI/CD pipeline for automated build and deployment.

 * Install Jenkins from: https://www.jenkins.io/doc/book/installing/linux/#debianubuntu